bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 The long-term vision for the BigBlueButton HTML5 client is to enable users on all platforms supporting an HTML5 browser -- including smartphones and tablets to -- to fully access all of BigBlueButton’s features.

-This means the HTML5 client will completely implement the current Flash-based functionality, including the ability to broadcast audio and video from within the browser using web real-time communications (WebRTC) framework.
+This vision means the HTML5 client will, at some point, completely implement the current Flash-based functionality, including the ability to broadcast audio and video from within the browser using web real-time communications (WebRTC) framework.

 Google Chrome on Android devices supports WebRTC (we use these devices for development and testing); however, Apple's Safari browser on iOS devices does not.
 It would be great if Apple were to support WebRTC -- or to enable other browsers to use their own rendering engine on iOS -- but until then we (and you) are restricted to using the HTML5 client platforms that support WebRTC.